attltb/UFBL/README.md

 The folder also includes results I got on my computers.
 Surprisingly enough, even those pseudo-UFBL algorithms which are supposed to be slower than the original turn out to be almost as fast as some of the best algorithms currently (2021) known.

 Here is some results I got on AMD Ryzen 3 2200G processor using [YACCLAB](https://github.com/prittt/YACCLAB).
-The rightmost two algorithms, Bit-Run-Three-Scan (BRTS) and Bit-Merge-Run-Scan (BMRS) are the new algorithms introduced by UFBL.
+The rightmost two algorithms, Bit-Run Two Scan (BRTS) and Bit-Merge-Run Scan (BMRS) are the new algorithms introduced by UFBL.

 <table>
   <tr>